This is a super complex topic and I get a bit word-y and scientific– so bare with me, as this info is so important for us all to know!

 To answer the question in short…YES, organic foods are absolutely worth it, if you have the means to!

 First Off, What Does “Organic” Even Mean?

-Sadly, now a days, food that is “organic” is really just code for “normal”, implying it hasn’t been grown in an insanely harmful and unnatural way.
-Specifically, when a food is labeled organic, it means it has grown from on-genetically modified seeds and without the usage of harmful chemicals such as pesticides, herbicides, and synthetic fertilizers.
-These toxic substances are found in most conventional foods.
-However, sadly, organic regulations are quite lax for big companies and foods can often be sprayed with “naturally derived” pesticides.
-In my opinion, these are still BETTER than the chemically derived alternative used with conventional foods – however the best option is always to grow your own or buy from your local farmer who you can talk about their growing methods!
+Sadly, now a days, food that is “organic” is really just code for “normal”, implying it hasn’t been grown in a harmful and “unnatural” way.
+Specifically, when a food is labeled organic, it means it has grown from non-genetically modified seeds and without the usage of harmful chemicals such as pesticides, herbicides, and synthetic fertilizers.

 How do Pesticides Effect Human Health?

 Although pesticides have been approved by the Canadian Food Inspection Agency, more and more findings suggest they can cause numerous health concerns by affecting all the systems of the body.
 When ingested, pesticides can result in memory loss, loss of coordination, altered mood, immune dysfunction, digestive disturbances, and hormone imbalances.3,1

 In fact, one study done on frogs found that a build-up of Atrazine, one the most commonly used pesticides in the world, caused male frogs to have severely decreased reproductive abilities.
 Some of them eventually developed into females that could produce viable eggs!2